GiuseppeTT/mrsim/README.md

 ## Example

-This is a basic example which shows you how to simulate three-sample MR data and estimate the causal effect of the exposure (X) on the outcome (Y) using the `MendelianRandomization` package.
+This is a basic example which shows you how to use `mrsim` to simulate MR data and estimate the causal effect of the exposure (X) on the outcome (Y) with the `MendelianRandomization` package.

 ``` r
 # install.packages("MendelianRandomization")